a-toms/8-mins-to-production-app-pt1/README.md

-# 8 minutes to production
+# 8 minutes to a production web app
 Here is the code after completing the steps in my tutorial video.

 ## Running Locally